 My digital and printed artwork is the result of the combination of different technologies that were necessary to calculate, create and produce the final RGB pixel colour artwork.

-From artistic conception to completion, all of the series required more than a year and a half to design and perfect across all digital and non-digital mediums(software, hardware, paper calibration and RGB colour palette refinement)
+From artistic conception to completion, all of the series required more than two years to design and perfect across all digital and non-digital mediums(software, hardware, paper calibration and RGB colour palette refinement)